mariadb-corporation/MaxScale/About/About-MaxScale.md

 understanding of the database statements and on the roles of the various servers within the backend cluster of databases.

-MaxScale is designed to provide load balancing and high availability functionality, transparently to applications.
+MaxScale is designed to provide, transparently to applications, load balancing and high availability functionality.
 In addition, it provides a highly scalable and flexible architecture, with plugin components to support different protocols and routing approaches.